 It’s no stretch to say that Boston is one of the great American cities and a phenomenal place to live.
 Catch any Bostonian in the middle of a rant about whatever’s frustrating them today, and ask if they’d rather move somewhere else.
 The look of “are you kidding me?” says it all: Bostonians love their city, full stop.

-So yes: the price of apartments for rent in Boston trends higher than in a more rural area.
-But when compared to other major cities, Boston actually represents serious value.
-A booming economy, world-class health care, rich history and culture, a thriving arts scene, and of course, one of the world’s most passionate sports fanbases, the perks of living in Boston are too many to list here (for example, we haven’t even touched on the award-winning culinary scene).
+Additionally, when compared to other major cities, Boston actually represents serious value.
+World-class health care, rich history and culture, a thriving arts scene, and of course, one of the world’s most passionate sports fanbases, the perks of living in Boston are too many to list here (for example, we haven’t even touched on the award-winning culinary scene).

 Finding the Best Apartments for Rent in Boston

 Want to know a secret?
 The “one weird trick” to find the best apartments in Boston?
 It’s simple:

 There is no such thing.
 What constitutes the best apartments for rent in Boston depends on you: your needs, your wants, your budget.
 Fortunately, Boston offers a wide range of options — even more, if you’re looking at the greater Boston metropolis — so finding the right apartment frequently comes down to knowing precisely what it should look like.